josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 It's hard to imagine how one could be optimistic about the technology empowering such horrors, but I suppose knowing it probably won't affect you must help.

-I doubt I could feel especially good about the tech helping me write emails faster if I knew that same tech was helping to make me, or people close to me, a target of violence.
+I doubt I could feel very good about the tech helping me write emails faster if I knew that same tech was helping to make me, or people close to me, a target of violence.

 In the rush to shove AI into everything possible, we've now horrifyingly injected it into parts of the justice system, too.
 It's in everything from facial recognition and surveillance tech to data and administrative work.
 It's even in the legal system.